28-Year-Old Linebacker – Philadelphia Eagles

 Nigel Bradham Contract Information:

-Signed a four-year deal with the Bills in May of 2012.
+Signed a five-year, $40 million contract with the Eagles in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Nigel Bradham – simply subscribe now.

 |2018 Proj||28||PHI||Subscribe now to see our 2018 projections for Nigel Bradham|

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Nigel Bradham: Past News Updates ( ▲ View most recent update )